NilsSturma/nilssturma.github.io/_pages/about.md

 Education
 ======
-* MSc in Mathematical Finance and Actuarial Science, 2021, *TU Munich*
+* MSc in Mathematical Finance and Actuarial Science, 2021, *TU Munich, Germany*
-* Bsc in Mathematics, 2018, *University of Freiburg*
+* Bsc in Mathematics, 2018, *University of Freiburg, Germany*
+* Semester abroad in Seville (Spain) and Melbourne (Australia)